Bengal Subah: Maratha raids

 The resurgent Maratha Empire launched raids against Bengal in the 18th century, which further added to the decline of the Nawabs of Bengal.
-The Bengal Subah was met by a series of face to face confrontations by the Maratha Empire including the First Battle of Katwa, the Second Battle of Katwa, the Battle of Burdwan and the Battle of Rani Sarai where Nawab Alivardi Khan defeated the Marathas and repelled their attacks.
-The Maratha raids lasted a decade from 1741 to early 1751.
+The Bengal Subah was met by a series of face-to-face confrontations by the Maratha Empire, including the First Battle of Katwa, the Second Battle of Katwa, the Battle of Burdwan, and the Battle of Rani Sarai, where Nawab Alivardi Khan defeated the Marathas and repelled their attacks.
+The Maratha raids lasted a decade, from 1741 to early 1751.

-The Marathas committed many atrocities across Bengal causing many to flee from West Bengal to East Bengal.
-400,000 civilian Bengalis were massacred by the Bargis (Maratha warriors) including textile weavers, silk winders, and mulberry cultivators causing widespread economic devastation for the proto-industrializing textile-based economy of Bengal.
-Many Bengalis were mutilated and contemporary accounts describe the scene of mass gang-rape against women.
-Alivardi Khan the Nawab of Bengal fearing even worse devastation and destruction agreed to pay Rs.
+The Marathas committed many atrocities across Bengal, causing many to flee from West Bengal to East Bengal.
+400,000 civilian Bengalis were massacred by the Bargis (Maratha warriors), including textile weavers, silk winders, and mulberry cultivators, causing widespread economic devastation for the proto-industrializing textile-based economy of Bengal.
+Many Bengalis were mutilated, and contemporary accounts describe the scene of mass gang rape against women.
+Alivardi Khan, the Nawab of Bengal, fearing even worse devastation and destruction, agreed to pay Rs.
 1.2 million of tribute annually as the chauth of Bengal and Bihar to the Marathas, and the Marathas agreed not to invade Bengal again.

-The expeditions, led by Raghuji Bhonsle of Nagpur, also established de facto Maratha control over Orissa, which was formally incorporated in the Maratha Empire in 1752.
+The expeditions, led by Raghuji Bhonsle of Nagpur, also established de facto Maratha control over Orissa, which was formally incorporated into the Maratha Empire in 1752.
 The Nawab of Bengal also paid Rs.
-3.2 million to the Marathas, towards the arrears of chauth for the preceding years.
+3.2 million to the Marathas towards the arrears of chauth for the preceding years.
 The chauth was paid annually by the Nawab of Bengal to the Marathas up to 1758, until the British occupation of Bengal.

 British colonization

-Shah Alam II granting Robert Clive the "Diwani rights of Bengal, Bihar and Odisha" in return for the annexed territories of the Nawab of Awadh after the Battle of Buxar, on 12 August 1765 at the Benares.
+Shah Alam II granting Robert Clive the "Diwani rights of Bengal, Bihar and Odisha" in return for the annexed territories of the Nawab of Awadh after the Battle of Buxar, on 12 August 1765 at Benares.

-By the late-18th century, the British East India Company emerged as the foremost military power in the region, defeating the French-allied Siraj-ud-Daulah at the Battle of Plassey in 1757, that was largely brought about by the betrayal of the Nawab's once trusted general Mir Jafar.
-The company gained administrative control over the Nawab's dominions, including Bengal, Bihar and Orissa.
+By the late 18th century, the British East India Company emerged as the foremost military power in the region, defeating the French-allied Siraj-ud-Daulah at the Battle of Plassey in 1757, which was largely brought about by the betrayal of the Nawab's once trusted general Mir Jafar.
+The company gained administrative control over the Nawab's dominions, including Bengal, Bihar, and Orissa.
 It gained the right to collect taxes on behalf of the Mughal Court after the Battle of Buxar in 1765.
-Bengal, Bihar and Orissa were made part of the Bengal Presidency and annexed into the British colonial empire in 1793.
-The Indian mutiny of 1857 formally ended the authority of the British East India Company, when the British Raj replaced Company rule in India.
+Bengal, Bihar, and Orissa were made part of the Bengal Presidency and annexed into the British colonial empire in 1793.
+The Indian mutiny of 1857 formally ended the authority of the British East India Company when the British Raj replaced Company rule in India.

-Other European powers also carved out small colonies on the territory of Bengal, including the Dutch East India Company's Dutch Bengal settlements, the French colonial settlement in Chandernagore, the Danish colonial settlement in Serampore and the Habsburg monarchy Ostend Company settlement in Bankipur.
+Other European powers also carved out small colonies on the territory of Bengal, including the Dutch East India Company's Dutch Bengal settlements, the French colonial settlement in Chandernagore, the Danish colonial settlement in Serampore, and the Habsburg monarchy Ostend Company settlement in Bankipur.